 Mollusk Surf Shop

 Nestled in the Sunset District of San Francisco, Mollusk Surf Shop brings together surfing, art, music, and film to create an immersive experience that celebrates California artists and innovators.
-Head to the stylish shop to catch a concert, check out the work of local artisans, and of course, find the perfect board and surf gear.
+Head to the stylish shop to catch a concert, check out the work of local artisans, and of course, find the perfect board and surf gear so you can hit the Bay Area beaches.
 Featuring hundreds of surfboard variations, wetsuits, towels, apparel, and more, Mollusk Surf Shop has everything you need to get started.

 Hansen Surfboards is the largest surf shop in San Diego County and is responsible for creating some of the most popular surfboard models, including the 50-50, Classic, Superlight, and Competitor—all of which remain in production today.
 Before settling in Encinitas and opening his own store, avid outdoorsman Don Hansen apprenticed under the legendary Jack O’Neill and worked for other industry heavyweights such as Hobie Alter and Hap Jacobs.
 Check out his creations by stopping by the only Hansen Surfboards location and browsing through the various surfboard styles.
 You can even pick up a wetsuit, accessories, footwear, apparel, and surf gear before hitting the swells.